By Alexandra Dewing, BA Comparative Literature

 Societies are just filters for friends

-UCL is a big university with about 44,000 students.
+UCL is a big university with over 50,000 students.
 That’s a lot.
-But when you look at the amount of people who have joined societies, the number drops to around 20,000 - just over 41% of all students, which can result in a lot of interactions.
+But when you look at the amount of people who have joined societies, the number drops to around 20,000 - around 40% of all students, which can result in a lot of interactions.
 Now, of course, many people find other ways to meet others and make friends, some people flock to their course mates and others house mates, but there’s something special about societies and clubs.
 There’s such a huge range on offer that it’s essentially like a filter for friends.

 I will admit that in my first year I had very few, if any, friends and I don’t think it’s a coincidence that my biggest regret of that year was not joining any clubs or societies.
 Now I am a proud member of Sci-Fi and Fantasy Society and UCL’s Film & TV Society.
 Together we watch a lot of films, play in Murder Mysteries, and go to the pub.
 Often.
 These groups have allowed me to meet people based on a joint love for all things nerdy and all things film, but trust me, the friendships are more than just mutual interest.
 Societies just make it easier.
 Believe me when I say, it’s not too late so just join in.